-Bridging data, AI, and business – the TUM Heilbronn Data Science Center drives innovation through interdisciplinary research and real-world impact.
-Its mission is to transform data into knowledge and knowledge into solutions that empower academia, industry, and society.
+Bridging data, AI, and business, for the digital age: the TUM Heilbronn Data Science Center (HDSC) drives innovation through interdisciplinary research and realworld impact.
+Our mission is to transform data into knowledge and knowledge into solutions by empowering academia, industry, and society alike.

 Selected Research Topics at the Data Science Center